benediktwerner/lichess-docker/README.md

 ## Usage

 1. Clone or download this repo and `cd` into it
+2. If you're on Windows, make sure all `.sh` files have Unix line endings (i.e. just LF).
+Depending on your `git` configuration, they might be converted to Windows file endings (i.e. CLRF) which will not work.
+This may also apply to lila scripts like `./lila` or `./ui/build` later on.
-2. Build the image: `docker build --tag lichess .`
+3. Build the image: `docker build --tag lichess .`
-3. Clone or downlod [lila](https://github.com/ornicar/lila) and [lila-ws](https://github.com/ornicar/lila-ws).
+4. Clone or downlod [lila](https://github.com/ornicar/lila) and [lila-ws](https://github.com/ornicar/lila-ws).
 It's assumed they are placed in `$HOME/dev/lichess/{lila,lila-ws}`.
 If that's not the case you'll have to modify `docker-run.sh` or the command below.
-4. Create and start the container:
+5. Create and start the container:

 Either run `./docker-run.sh` or the following command (make sure to adjust `$HOME/dev/lichess` if you cloned lila and lila-ws to a different directory):
 ```